-- In the Steps pane, select the step you need to move within the step group. - b.
+- a.
+In the Steps pane, select the step you need to move within the step group. - b.
 Choose Move up or Move down to reorder the step as needed. - 7.
-If you need to update information about a step group: - In the Steps pane, select an existing step group, then choose Actions, Edit step. - Update the Step name and Step group description, and Script location configuration as required. - Choose Save.
-C.
+If you need to update information about a step group: - a.
+In the Steps pane, select an existing step group, then choose Actions, Edit step. - b.
+Update the Step name and Step group description, and Script location configuration as required. - c.
+Choose Save.